Email Deliverability Guide: Best Practices and Tools to Avoid Spam Folders

 - Clean your subscription list.
-Do this regularly in order to delete all email addresses that are broken, or non-existing.
-Also, remove inactive contacts or those who have not visited your website for more than six months.
+Do this regularly to delete all email addresses that are broken or non-existent.
+Also, remove inactive subscribers or those who have not visited your website for over six months.

 - Improve your IP reputation.
 Make sure you use a trusted provider.
-Sometimes it is better to overpay for a premium or even exclusive offer rather than suffer from poor performance and bad karma of sender.
+Sometimes, it is better to overpay for a premium or exclusive offer rather than suffer from poor performance and bad karma from the sender.

-- Warm-up your IP address.
+- Warm up your IP address.
 Gradually increase the number of contacts.
 Do not use giveaways or similar stuff to gain contacts.
 Make this process natural.
 Start with sending a small portion of emails.
-Do not bombard subscribers with email every day.
-Once or twice a week is more than enough to draw attention toward your brand and, at the same time, not annoy people.
+Do not bombard subscribers with emails every day.
+Once or twice a week is more than enough to draw attention to your brand and, at the same time, not annoy people.

 - Do not purchase an email list since you may end up in spam traps.
 Remember, getting off of a blacklist will be difficult.